 Describe alternatives to this project that were evaluated and the projected costs of those alternatives:

-Describe alternatives along with their major scope items.
-Also, compare the projected cost of these alternatives with the selected alternative, and compare the unit performance impacts (efficiency, auxiliary power demands, Maximum Net Dependable Capacity effects, etc.) of these alternatives against the chosen alternative.
+escribe alternatives along with their major scope items.
+Also, compare the projected cost of these alternatives with the selected alternative, and compare the unit performance impacts (efficiency, auxiliary power demands, RMR Contract Capacity, etc.) of these alternatives against the chosen alternative.

 List any proceeds received or expected to be received by Owner from insurers or other third parties pursuant to applicable insurance, warranties and other contracts in connection with the project.